kitaisreal/hash-table-aggregation-benchmark/README.md

 export PATH=`pwd`/src:$PATH
 ```

-Run benchmark with different `--hash-tables`, `--hash-functions` and `--files` options.
-By default all hash tables, hash functions
+Run benchmark with different `--hash-tables`, `--hash-functions`, and `--files` options.
+By default, all hash tables, hash functions
-and files from benchmark are specified.
+and files from the benchmark are specified.

 ```
 ./benchmark.py